GaiaMarangon/CourseraTest/README.md

 # CourseraTest
-In this repository are uploaded all the assignments from Coursera - "HTML, CSS, and Javascript for Web Developers". <br>
+Here are uploaded all the assignments from Coursera - "HTML, CSS, and Javascript for Web Developers". <br>
+Link to github.io page: [Link](https://gaiamarangon.github.io/CourseraTest/)
-- Module2 assignment is in folder "week2_assignment",
+- Module2 assignment is in folder "week2_assignment" <br>
+  (link to resulting page: [Link](https://gaiamarangon.github.io/CourseraTest/week2_assignment/) )